marcinbojko/syft/README.md

 <!-- /TOC -->
 ## Description

-A CLI tool and Go library for generating a Software Bill of Materials (SBOM) from container images and filesystems [https://github.com/anchore/syft](https://github.com/anchore/syft)
+A command-line tool and Go library for generating a Software Bill of Materials (SBOM) from container images and filesystems [https://github.com/anchore/syft](https://github.com/anchore/syft)

 ## Features